 Unless you are employed on a teaching only contract, you will most likely be equally as responsible for supervising students on regular field trips.
 In the UK, this inevitably involves visits to London, Oxford, Cambridge, Windsor, Stratford-upon-Avon and other places of cultural interest.
 Personally, I’d never visited any of the above except London before I took my first job in summer school.
 It’s surprisingly refreshing to travel around your own country, and see places that you might not have ever bothered going to if you had to pay to get there.

 Emphasis on ‘some’.
 Most students are lovely, polite and very keen to learn as much English as possible and make the most of their trip.
 Others are not, and they are easy to spot.
-I don’t want to go naming names but it’s generally kids who’re clearly more accustomed to having servants do everything for them.
+It’s generally kids who’re clearly more accustomed to having servants do everything for them.
 I’ll never forget Alla, who I had been sent to greet at the arrivals lounge at Heathrow.
 Dressed top to toe in the latest designer garb and joke-sized Gucci sunglasses, she rolled her Chanel suitcase toward me.
 ‘Welcome to England!’
 I exclaimed.
-She let her suitcase fall flat to the ground, looked at me and then pointed at it.
+She let her suitcase fall flat to the ground, looked at me and then pointed to it.
 ‘Carry’ she replied.

 To be fair, arrogant as she was, I actually found her to be highly amusing, just out of sheer incredulity.
 There are, however, other students who become the bane of your life, and there’s nothing you can do about it.